Frequently Asked Questions

 If you are eligible for a Course then this will automatically be offered to you on receipt of the driver admission.

-I wish this matter to be dealt with by way of a court hearing
+I would like this matter to be dealt with by way of a court hearing

 If you wish the matter to be dealt with by the way of a court hearing you must write to the Central Ticket Office, PO Box 3293, Norwich, NR7 7ET